Shawon5030/History-Of-All-Programming-Language-/Python.md

 Readability counts.
 However, Python features regularly violate these principles and have received criticism for adding unnecessary language bloat.[85]
 Responses to these criticisms note that the Zen of Python is a guideline rather than a rule.[86]
 The addition of some new features had been controversial: Guido van Rossum resigned as Benevolent Dictator for Life after conflict about adding the assignment expression operator in Python 3.8.[87][88]

+Nevertheless, rather than building all functionality into its core, Python was designed to be highly extensible via modules.
+This compact modularity has made it particularly popular as a means of adding programmable interfaces to existing applications.
+Van Rossum's vision of a small core language with a large standard library and easily extensible interpreter stemmed from his frustrations with ABC, which represented the opposite approach.[42]